-Principal risks and uncertainties Acquisition risk - (Strategic risk) Business risk Mitigation and Strategy Year on year Loss of key customers.
-Loss of key employees.
-Loss of key suppliers.
-Erosion of Intellectual property base.
-Failure to identify and The Group recommenced its acquisition strategy completing two transactions just ahead of the year end.
-In managing these deals the following process was adopted: Rigorous due diligence to ensure that acquisitions can be effectively integrated, and all the relevant stakeholders are engaged, supportive and aligned. change in likelihood: Increased Potential impact: complete profitable acquisitions. • Failure to integrate management reporting structures and control disciplines.
-Pro-active and early engagement with: key customers and suppliers; and, employees through the on-site presence of Solid State PLC management.
-Preparation and execution of a cross functional integration plan.
-Continued investment in development of technology in the acquired businesses.
-Integration into existing internal control frameworks, processes and reporting systems.
-Low Effect: Integration of acquired business is not effective
+In managing these deals the following process was adopted:

+- Rigorous due diligence to ensure that acquisitions can be effectively integrated, and all the relevant stakeholders are engaged, supportive and aligned. - Pro-active and early engagement with: - o key customers and suppliers; and, - employees through the on-site presence of Solid State PLC management. - Preparation and execution of a cross functional integration plan. - Continued investment in development of technology in the acquired businesses. - Integration into existing internal control frameworks, processes and reporting systems.

+Integration of acquired business is not effective